 On the 10th of September 2015, World Suicide Prevention Day, Leeds Suicide Bereavement Service, (LSBS) was set up as a partnership between Leeds Mind and Leeds Survivor Led Crisis Service, (LSLCS) with support from Leeds Bereavement Forum (LBF).
 Leeds City Council has providing funding for the project, which is initially to run as a pilot for three years.

-LSBS is now in its second year and had 109 referrals for support, in its first 12 months.
-Click here to read our First Year Report.
+LSBS is now in its third year and had 210 referrals for support in its first 2 years.